garthpuckerin/mediaos/PARITY_REPORT.md

 - Limited analytics/telemetry
 - No failed download handling

-**Path to 90% Parity:** ~20 weeks of focused development on automation, requests, and quality management features.
+**Path to 90% Parity:** ~38 weeks (9-10 months) of focused development on automation, requests, quality management, and analytics features.
+This accounts for realistic complexity, testing, integration, and edge cases.

 ---